 I have since taken my message of laughter and humor to local and national media outlets, written the book “Merry Medicine for the Soul,” and am always happy to speak to any audience that wants to laugh more, stress less!
 As you scroll down you’ll find some video clips and testimonials, too.

-Voluntary audience participation in “Laughter Therapy” helps your group learn to stress less and laugh more, and fits with a group program that is built around specific exercises.
+Each hosted program is tailored according to group and purpose, but typically offers a blend of both education and voluntary audience participation in “Laughter Therapy” exercises.
+Laughter exercises help groups learn to stress less and laugh more, and fits with a group program that is built around specific exercises.

 Laughter therapy presentations are more conducive to “edu-tainment” because although the audience is is there to roll in laughter, they are actually getting useful wellness information.